 Before installing the integration, make sure that you meet the following requirements:

-- If MySQL is not running on Kubernetes or Amazon ECS, you must install the infrastructure agent on a Linux OS host that's running MySQL.
+- If MySQL is not running on Kubernetes or Amazon ECS, you can install the infrastructure agent on a Linux or Windows OS host.
 Otherwise:

 For MySQL v8.0 and higher we do not support the following metrics:

 Instrument your MySQL database quickly and send your telemetry data with guided install.
 Our guided install creates a customized CLI command for your environment that downloads and installs the New Relic CLI and the infrastructure agent.

 Ready to get started?
 Click one of these button to try it out.